-- The College of Education receives 20% of the funds to use to pay its 10-month faculty to deliver a professional development summer course in instructional leadership methodologies for 20 principals at Shoreline school district, - The College of Arts and Sciences receives 10% of the funds to pay for faculty release time to deliver a professional development summer course in instructional leadership in social studies content knowledge for 20 principals at Shoreline school district, - A mentor principal receives 10% of the funds to work with the 20 Shoreline school district principals, in their buildings, applying what they learned in the professional development summer courses, and - Shoreline school district receives 60% of the funds to pay stipends for the 20 principals to attend the professional development summer courses.
+- The College of Education receives 20% of the funds to use to pay its 10-month faculty to deliver a professional development summer course in instructional leadership methodologies for 20 principals at Shoreline school district; - The College of Arts and Sciences receives 10% of the funds to pay for faculty release time to deliver a professional development summer course in instructional leadership in social studies content knowledge for 20 principals at Shoreline school district; - A mentor principal receives 10% of the funds to work with the 20 Shoreline school district principals, in their buildings, applying what they learned in the professional development summer courses; and

+• Shoreline school district receives 60% of the funds to pay stipends for the 20 principals to attend the professional development summer courses.

-In this example, the LEA receives 80% of the "benefit" and therefore the Special Rule is violated.
+In this example, the LEA receives 70% of the "benefit" and therefore the Special Rule is violated.

-Generic Example: From MHEC (a worksheet is included in Appendix E):
+Generic Example From MHEC (a worksheet is included in Annendix E) Оснени Блитрис. a worksheet is meluucu m Appendix 12/.

-Campus College of Arts & Sciences 29% \$46,400 Summer salary for 2 team-taught courses (12 month faculty), plus 29% of the 29% of the University 8% indirect costs charge; 5% of the time of an administrative assistant Independent U College of Education 39% \$62,400 Summer salary for 2 team-taught courses (12 month faculty), plus 39% of the University 8% indirect costs charge, plus in- school follow-up for following year High Need LEA in MD 32% \$51,200 Tuition (portion not reimbursed by LEA), student lab supplies for summer course, plus prorated 32% of indirect cost TOTALS 100% \$160,000 Note that no partner is near 50%this prevents problems if program adaptations are needed.
-The LEA may not actually receive the IDC but the "use" is prorated based on their share of the "use" of total funds
+Campus College of Arts & Sciences 29% \$46,400 Summer salary for 2 team-taught courses (12 month faculty), plus 29% of the University's 8% indirect costs charge; plus 5% of the time of an administrative assistant.
+Independent U College of Education 39% \$62,400 Summer salary for 2 team-taught courses (12 month faculty), plus 39% of the University's 8% indirect costs charge, plus in-school follow-up for the following year.
+High-Need LEA in MD 32% \$51,200 Tuition (portion not reimbursed by LEA), student lab supplies for summer course, plus prorated 32% of indirect cost TOTALS 100% \$160,000 Note that no partner is near 50%this prevents problems if program adaptations are needed.
+The LEA may not actually receive the IDC but the "use" is prorated based on their share of the "use" of total funds.